philmcnamara/virtual_pcr/README.md

 # Virtual PCR

-This program checks off-target binding of primers to the reference genome after design with Primer3 or similar software
+This program checks off-target binding of primers to the reference genome after design with Primer3 or similar software, with the goal of ensuring the specificity of your PCR reaction

 Most in-silico PCR tools only search a predefined set of reference genomes, this tool allows the user the supply any FASTA file as the genome